plomari/dxx/README.txt

 adjusted at build time with the "sharepath" option, or at runtime with the -hogdir option.
 This directory must contain descent2.hog at its top level.

-The user config path is in ~/.d2x-rebirth/.
-(This is the same as D2X/DXX.
-This can lead to conflict.
+The user config path is in ~/.d2c/.
+(Currently, you can copy D2X/DXX config files from ~/.d2x-rebirth/ to here to migrate your config.
+Don't try to symlink them to the same directory - this can lead to conflicts.
 In particular, savegames made with this project won't load in D2X/DXX.
-The reverse is unknown.)
+The reverse should usually work.)

-Note: the user config path may be changed in the future in order to not conflict with upstream DXX.

 Building
 --------